tradman1/cuckoo-filter/README.md

 *   Algorithm:int (it represents wheater lookup will be done with random generated strings or substrings from uploaded genome):
     *   1 – substrings from genome
     *   else – random strings

+test.cc and benchmark.cc are run with following parameter:
+*    Number of inserted elements: int

 The program will generate an output .txt file that will have:
    *   Number of inserted substrings